-Police: More than 50 women have called about behavior of former USC gynecologist
+Police: 52 patients accuse former USC gynecologist of inappropriate conduct

 Los Angeles (CNN)Fifty-two former patients of a gynecologist who treated thousands of women at the University of Southern California have reported they may have been victims of inappropriate and possibly criminal behavior, police said Tuesday.

-Police estimate Dr. George Tyndall may have seen as many as 10,000 patients and they think there could be more victims among women who were examined by Tyndall.
+Police estimate Dr. George Tyndall may have seen 10,000 patients and they think there could be more victims among women who were examined by Tyndall.

 "We wanted to personally outreach to those who may have been impacted and believe they have been the victim of criminal conduct," Assistant Chief Beatrice Girmala said.